 The expression exceptions will still apply, even if there are no separators present (e.g. when there is no punctuation in the sentence)

 The assignment of the automatic sentiment is based on the word stem.
 For example, cheap price=positive would also work for cheaper price

-For more information on Smart Labels, stems and keywords - click here.
+For more information on Topics, stems and keywords - click here.